 The current study is limited in several respects.
-Most obviously, it examined only how temporal delays caused by light-level differences are modulated by eccentricity.
-Images of natural scenes differ in many other ways (contrast, color, level of detail, blur) across space (see Fig. 1A).
-Future work should examine how eccentricity modulates the properties of temporal response to these other stimulus properties.
-Understanding how these factors combine to determine the kinematics of visual response to natural images is an ultimate goal, as these are the stimuli visual systems evolved to process (Burge, 2020; Burge & Geisler, 2011; 2012; 2014; 2015).
-Another limitation is that the radially-symmetric stimuli used in the experiments did not allow us to infer, for example, whether superior or inferior visual-field locations drive the effects.
-Appropriate modification of the experimental paradigm could allow more focal probing of temporal processing at specific visual field locations (e.g. x=-6°, y=+2°), which would facilitate comparison to more spatially-specific physiological results.
-Also, developing new paradigms-or modifying old ones (e.g. Prestrude & Baker, 1968)-that enable precise assessment of processing delays with monocularly-presented stimuli would increase the ease with which such measurements can be made and so increase how widely this topic is studied.
-Finally, updating the physiology-based model(s) to include response kinematics (e.g. impulse response functions) would be an ambitious, but potentially, useful undertaking.
+First, and most obviously, it examined only how temporal delays caused by light-level differences are modulated by eccentricity.
+Images of natural scenes typically differ in many other ways (contrast, color, level of detail, blur) across space.
+Future work should examine how eccentricity modulates the temporal properties of response to these other stimulus properties.
+Second, the radially symmetric stimuli that we used allowed us to probe the modulatory effect of different eccentricities, but it did not enable us to infer, for example, whether superior or inferior visual field locations drive the effects.
+Appropriate modification of the experimental paradigm could allow one to probe temporal processing at specific visual field locations more focally (e.g. $x=-6^{\circ}$ , $y=+2^{\circ}$ ), which would allow comparison with more spatially-specific conclusions than those presented here.

-Vision science has obtained a detailed understanding of what stimulus features are processed and signaled by stimulus sensors.
-Our understanding is much more limited of when those signals are processed and how asynchronies between them are resolved.
-The general problem of how to integrate multiple temporally-staggered signals is faced not just by the biological system, but by many human engineered systems, so this important but understudied problem presents an opportunity for further research.
+Vision science has obtained a detailed understanding of what spatial stimulus features are sensed and signaled by stimulus sensors.
+Our understanding of when those signals arrive and how asynchronies between them are resolved is much more limited.
+The general problem of integrating multiple temporally-staggered signals is faced not just by the biological system, but by many human engineered systems, so this important but understudied problem presents an important opportunity for future research.